 You can arrange with your instructor to continue to gain experience on the Sunday by using the equipment from the programme to do some more diving before handing it back in on the Sunday afternoon.
 The extra days of equipment and DPV hire is included in the cost of your programme.

 The PADI Open Water Diver certification or equivalent is the prerequisite for the PADI DPV Specialty.

 All standard scuba equipment requirements are included in the price as is the use of a DPV for the duration of the programme.

-The minimum age of enrollment on this programme is 12yrs.
+The minimum age for enrolment on this programme is 12 years.